Whyzanet/WhyzaGC/README.md

 with
 https://www.adafruit.com/product/4650

-I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 due to the dual core functionality which is mentioned below.
+I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 due to the NeoPixel and dual core functionality which is mentioned below.

 Stacking Headers for Feather - 12-pin and 16-pin female headers https://www.adafruit.com/product/2830